ECharts-Java/ECharts-Java/README.md

 ## Acknowledgement
 - This project is inspired by the Homework 6 of the course [Principles of Software Construction Objects, Design, and Concurrency](https://cmu-17-214.github.io/f2021/), Fall 2021, at [Carnegie Mellon University](https://www.cmu.edu/).
 We sincerely thank [Christian](https://www.cs.cmu.edu/~ckaestne/) and [Vincent](https://vhellendoorn.github.io/) for the wonderful course.

-- This project is also inspired by the [pyecharts](https://github.com/pyecharts/pyecharts) and [go-echarts](https://github.com/go-echarts/go-echarts), which are the Echart siblings in Python and Go languages.
+- This project is also inspired by the [pyecharts](https://github.com/pyecharts/pyecharts) and [go-echarts](https://github.com/go-echarts/go-echarts), which are the ECharts siblings in Python and Go languages.

 ## License